drossDS/Air_BnB_Fair_Pricing/README.md

 The root mean squared error is the primary model evaluation metric as it would be expressed in the same units as the target variable, price.
 This is a very tangible measure of how variable a model is simply because it outputs dollar amounts.

 The R-squared value will act as a secondary metric to quickly evaluate the quality of the model itself and how much better (if at all, it is compared to the null model).

+## 4.2.
+Premodeling Feature Selection
+Correlation coefficients were calcualted between all engineered features and price/log_price.
+Features with the highest magnitude correlations were then populated into featuer sets which were used to generate datasets to train models.

+## 4.3.
+Models and Optimization
+Seven diffferent varieties of regression models were emploed and run against all feature sets.

 # Discussion/ Summary